Rules and Regulations for Cultural Facilities Grant Program (665-RICR-20-00-1)

 k.
 Re-granting, contributions, and donations.

-C. EVALUATION: Each eligible application will be evaluated on the following competitive criteria (100 points total):
+C. EVALUATION: Each eligible application will be evaluated on the following competitive criteria (one hundred (100) points total):

-1. NEED FOR PROJECT (30 points): 1-30 points will rate the need for the proposed capital improvement, preservation or renovation based on a review of the scope of work, the project narrative and supporting documents.
-Applicants will be judged on the quality and completeness of their plans, and on the strength of the case they make for how the capital improvement, preservation or renovation will advance the work of the organization and their community.
+1. NEED FOR PROJECT (thirty (30) points): one to thirty (1 – 30) points will rate the need for the proposed capital improvement, preservation, renovation or new construction based on a review of the scope of work, the project narrative and supporting documents.
+Applicants will be judged on the quality and completeness of their plans, and on the strength of the case they make for how the capital improvement, preservation, renovation or new construction will advance the work of the organization and their community.

-2. PROJECT IMPACT (40 points): 1-40 points will rate the completed project’s ability to contribute to the local and/or state economy, to the cultural vitality of the applicant’s community as well as the ability to engage current and potential audiences.
+2. PROJECT IMPACT (forty (40) points): one to forty (1 – 40) points will rate the completed project’s ability to contribute to the local and/or state economy, to the cultural vitality of the applicant’s community as well as the ability to engage current and potential audiences.
 The geographic location of the project will be a consideration.
 Impact on underserved parts of the applicant’s community will also be a consideration (for example, projects that deal with accessibility issues to engage audiences with disabilities, or the ability to develop new programs to connect with culturally diverse communities).
 Applicants will be judged on the strength of the case they make that their project will provide a significant and measurable benefit to the local and/or state economy and to the cultural vitality of the applicant’s community.
 Applicants will be ranked, in part, on an evaluation of the data they provide that supports their case.

-3. CAPACITY TO SUCCEED (30 points): 1-30 points will rate the applicant’s ability to raise matching funds, plan and carry out a project within a 12 to 24 month period.
+3. CAPACITY TO SUCCEED (thirty (30) points): one to thirty (1 – 30) points will rate the applicant’s ability to raise matching funds, plan and carry out a project within a twelve (12) to twenty-four (24) month period.
 The panel will also take into account the long-term viability of the applicant organization.
-Projects that can demonstrate an ability to begin construction earlier than 12-months from the approval date will receive greater scores in the selection process.
+Projects that can demonstrate an ability to begin construction earlier than twelve (12) months from the approval date will receive greater scores in the selection process.
 Applicants will be rated based on a review of project plans, budget details, income and matching funds statements.
 A review of the applicant’s organizational strength and capacity to succeed will include an evaluation of past financial records and reports, as well as an evaluation of fund-raising capacity as demonstrated by a review of past earned and contributed income to the organization.

 4. SELECTION OF GRANTS: The Review Panel shall submit its recommendations to the Council within forty-five (45) days of its application review meeting.
 The Council will review the recommendations of the Review Panel within forty-five (45) days of receiving the recommendations.
 The Commission shall vote to accept or not accept the recommendations.
 The date of the Council’s vote shall be the date of grant award.

-1.8 Grant terms for the Cultural Arts and the Economy Grant Program (all apply to the competitive grants of the Cultural Facilities Grants Program; certain items as indicated below also apply to the nine Named Recipients)
+1.8 Grant Terms for the Cultural Arts and the Economy Grant Program (All Apply to the Competitive Grants of the Cultural Facilities Grants Program; Certain Items as Indicated Below Also Apply to the Two Named Recipients)

-B. MATCHING FUND REQUIREMENTS (Competitive Grants and Named Recipients): All funds are to be matched on a dollar-for-dollar basis.
-For the Cultural Facilities Grant Program Competitive Grants, 25% of the match may be in-kind contribution of goods and services, and no more than 10% of the matching funds may be used to pay a member of the grantee organization for time devoted to managing the project.
+B. MATCHING FUND REQUIREMENTS (Competitive Grants and Named Recipients): All funds are to be matched on a dollar-for-dollar basis either through direct cash match or in-kind contributions as determined by RISCA.
 Matching funds must be in cash or documented contributions and binding pledges or financing commitments [such as construction funding from tax credit programs] or loan documents.

-C. NUMBER OF APPLICATIONS (Competitive Grants only): Organizations that have previously received a State Cultural Facility Grant are eligible to apply for an additional grant once their first project has been completed and closed out.
+C. NUMBER OF APPLICATIONS (Competitive Grants only): Organizations that have previously received a State Cultural Facility Grant are eligible to apply for an additional grant once their first project has been completed and closed out, including the submission and acceptance of a final report on the previously funded project.

-F. NOTICE (Competitive Grants and Named Recipients): Notice of an award shall be by mail via the United States Postal Service.
+F. NOTICE (Competitive Grants and Named Recipients): Notice of an award shall be by email or other electronic means.

 G. TERMS AND CONDITIONS (Competitive Grants and Named Recipients): The grant agreement will set forth all grant terms, schedules, timelines, and conditions, including most particularly those relating to record keeping, procurement of goods and services, verification of expenditures, and disbursement of grant funds.